-There have been no financing arrangements whereby our Promoter, our Directors and their relatives have financed the purchase by any other person of securities of our Company during a period of six months immediately preceding the date of the Draft Red Herring Prospectus, the Red Herring Prospectus and this Prospectus.
+There have been no financing arrangements whereby our Promoter, our Directors and their relatives have financed the purchase by any other person of securities of our Company during a period of six months immediately preceding the date of this Draft Red Herring Prospectus.

-Weighted average price at which the Equity Shares were acquired by our Promoter in the one year preceding the date of this Prospectus
+Weighted average price at which the Equity Shares were acquired by our Promoter in the one year preceding the date of this Draft Red Herring Prospectus

-Our Promoter has not acquired any Equity Shares in the one year preceding the date of this Prospectus.
+Our Promoter has not acquired any Equity Shares in the one year preceding the date of this Draft Red Herring Prospectus.